jj5/kickass-crypto/README.md

 The main use case for which this library was developed was to support round-tripping a few kilobytes of data containing mildly sensitive but not mission critical row version numbers for optimistic concurrency control.
+As compared with the alternative (not encrypting or authenticating the optimistic concurrency control data) the use of this library is an improvement.
 Whether it's really suitable in other applications is an open question, I'm not sure.